HimanshuSingh-966/Datalix/DATALIX_SOFTWARE_ENGINEERING_DOCUMENT.md

 - Difficulty in reproducing analysis steps
 - Limited collaboration capabilities

-To solve these challenges, DataLix 2.0 provides an AI-powered conversational interface that automates and simplifies data analysis operations.
+To solve these challenges, DataLix AI provides an AI-powered conversational interface that automates and simplifies data analysis operations.
 Users simply describe what they want to do in natural language, and the AI handles the technical implementation.

-### Key Benefits of DataLix 2.0
+### Key Benefits of DataLix AI

 1. **Natural Language Interface**: Users can ask questions in plain English instead of writing code
 2. **Automated Quality Assessment**: Instant feedback on data quality with actionable recommendations